3BHK: Music

-The film score and soundtrack were composed by Amrit Ramnath in his sophomore composition after Varshangalkku Shesham (2024) and also in his Tamil debut.
+The film score and soundtrack were composed by Amrit Ramnath, the son of veteran singer Bombay Jayashri, in his sophomore composition after Varshangalkku Shesham (2024) and also in his Tamil debut.
 The album was preceded by two singles—"Kanavellam" and "Idi Mazhai"—which were released on 21 May and 21 June 2025, respectively.
 The soundtrack was released on 26 June 2025 under the Think Music label.

 Marketing and release

-The film's title teaser was released on 5 February 2025, showcasing a glimpse of the film's plot and the characters.
+The film's title teaser was released on 5 February 2025, showcasing a glimpse of the plot and the characters.
 The trailer was launched at the film's pre-release event which was held in Chennai on 26 June.
 Shanthi Talkies released a promotional video on 27 June, the same date as the release of Surya Vamsam and the team enacted the family photograph scene from the film.
-A promotional billboard of the film featured an advertising that mentioned "3BHK ₹75 lakhs at just ₹150", garnering attention and praise for its creative marketing.
+A promotional billboard of the film featured an advertising that mentioned "3BHK ₹75 lakhs at just ₹150".
+It garnered attention and praise for its unorthodox marketing.
 3BHK was released theatrically on 4 July 2025 in Tamil and Telugu languages.
 It began streaming on Amazon Prime Video from 1 August.

-Critical reception
+Reception

 Janani K of India Today gave 3.5/5 stars and wrote "3BHK is a layered, emotional documentation of a middle-class family's dream and the work and sacrifices it demands.
 With strong performances and realistic yet thought-provoking moments, this feel-good entertainer will linger long after the end credits roll."
 Abhinav Subramanian of The Times of India gave 3/5 stars and wrote "3 BHK constructs its narrative like its titular apartment: functional, predictable, and standard."
 Srinivasa Ramanujam of The Hindu wrote "The most refreshing part of 3BHK is the absence of a singular hero.
 When you walk out of the cinema hall, it is the image of the four-member family that sticks with you.
 In a year that gave us Kudumbasthan and Tourist Family, 3BHK is a worthy addition to the list of feel-good entertainers.
 It shines light on the family, without veering into any unnecessary commercial elements such as fights or songs.
 3BHK feels like a tight hug of reassurance."
 Raisa Nasreen of Times Now wrote "Over all, 3BHK strikes the right chord and conveys the perfect emotions of many middle class families, leaving you teary eyed, a few times."
 Swathi P Ajith of Onmanorama wrote "'3BHK' may not break new ground in storytelling, but it finds its footing in performances and the emotional truth of its characters.
 It's a film that understands the quiet weight of middle-class dreams and reminds us that sometimes, even the most familiar stories can resonate when told with honesty."